BirchAD/Xander-Git-GitHub-Workshop/README.md

    After all the changes are made and reviewed, the organiser will merge the pull requests into the original repository (`Xander-Git-GitHub-Workshop`).

 6. **Create Conflicts**:
    As part of the collaboration process, participants should deliberately make conflicting changes to the `names` list.
-For example, each participant should change the first    line in the `names` list.
+For example, each participant should change the first    line in the `names` list, or change variable names.
 This step will demonstrate how to resolve conflicts during collaboration.

+   **Stretch Goal**: Fork the repo, clone to your machine and experiment using rebase and squash.
+Then create a pull request to the BirchAD repo.

 ## Running the Script